You have no items in your shopping cart.

 No. This is the same fabric we have used in our outerwear since 1992.
 The same American Denim™ is used in our Legend Denim Jackets, Ranger Vests and Saddle Coats.
 The same can be said about our Brushcloth® which is featured in our Mesquite Outerwear and Vest Collection.
 Once the dungarees are produced, they are sent to the wash to eliminate any shrinkage in the garment.

 Can I wash the wool products?

 No. Our wool products must be dry cleaned.
-However due to the tightness of the weave of the melton wool, the fabric be wiped down very easily.
-Wool naturally wants to shrink and the man-made nylon lining does not.
+However due to the tightness of the weave of the melton wool, the fabric can be wiped down very easily.
+Wool naturally wants to shrink, and the man-made nylon lining does not.

 How do I care for the RangeWax® shell products?

 This product can not be machine washed, dry cleaned, starched or ironed due to the properties inherent within the fabric.
-Due to the wax all Rangewax® garments must must sponged down with cold water and then hang in a cool area to naturally hang dry.
+Due to the wax, all Rangewax® garments must must sponged down with cold water and then hung in a cool area to naturally dry.
 Areas of the garment which look to be drying can be reproofed using Schaefer RangeWax® Refinishing Ointment.
-Hand apply in light layers and then apply hair dryer heat to set it in.
-For those who prefer a patina or leathered look will not need use Refinishing Ointment.
+Hand apply in light layers, and then apply hair dryer heat to set it in.
+For those who prefer a patina or leathered look will not need to use Refinishing Ointment.